 - Albert Einstein had only one sibling, a sister named Maria (Maja) Einstein.

-- She was two years younger of Albert Einstein and was born in 1881.
+- She was two years younger than Albert Einstein and was born in 1881.

 - She was the only friend of Albert Einstein during his childhood.